The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets

-For the CM method, we also need to trace back the footpoints and interpolate the function, but that is done on the coarse $N_c^d$ grid and has to be done independently for each dimension.
-Additionally, we need to advect the particles and sometimes do a remapping step.
-Performing a remapping after $M$ advection steps, the cost for the CM method can be expressed as
+For the CM method, we also need to trace back the footpoints and interpolate the function, but that is done on the coarse $N_c^d$ grid, once for each of the $d$ coordinate functions.
+Additionally, we need to advect the test particles and do remapping steps when required.
+The computational cost is

-where $\gamma$ is the number of particles per cell.
-Note that the remapping part involves two terms because of the composition in equation \eqref{eq:remappingStep}.
-Note also that $M$ depends on $\vec{v}$ and $\mathcal{E}_1$ in a non-trivial way.\\